digitalfabrik/integreat-app/docs/02-technology-stack.md

 You can run flow using **yarn flow**.

 ## Backend
-The endpoints for the webapp and this project are defined in the [api-client](https://github.com/Integreat/api-client).
+The endpoints for the webapp and this project are defined in the [api-client](https://github.com/Integreat/integreat-api-client).

-* The current backend uses wordpress and can be found [here](https://github.com/Integreat/cms).
+* The current backend uses WordPress and can be found [here](https://github.com/Integreat/cms).
 * [API Documentation](https://github.com/Integreat/cms/wiki/REST-APIv3-Documentation)
 * We are working on replacing it with a [python/django project](https://github.com/Integreat/cms-django).